freenas/freenas-docs/userguide/jails.rst

 Compiling FreeBSD Ports
 ~~~~~~~~~~~~~~~~~~~~~~~

-Software is typically installed into FreeBSD jails using packages.
-Sometimes there are good reasons to compile a port instead.
+Compiling a port is another option.
 Compiling
 ports offer these advantages:

 * Not every port has an available package.
 This is usually due to